linode/docs/docs/email/postfix/configure-spf-and-dkim-in-postfix-on-debian-8.md

 ![Linode DNS manager add TXT record](/docs/assets/Postfix_DKIM_TXT_record.png)

-Repeat this for every mail-handling domain you created, using the `.txt` file for that domain.
+Repeat this for every domain you handle mail for, using the `.txt` file for that domain.

 ### Test your configuration